GaloisInc/CASE-AADL-Tutorial/aadl_book/filters/README.md

 greater than 180 or a longitude greater than 360.
 Obviously, if you were designing this system from scratch, you would want your autopilot to handle this case gracefully.
 But if you are describing an existing system, you have to work with what you have.
-[TODO: Add pointer to chapter on descriptive v. prescriptive modeling.]

 You can annotate functional requirements like this in several ways.
-[TODO:
-Pointer to appendix on requirements languages.]
 But here, we will use the AGREE annex, so that we can formally analyze whether our requirements are met or not.
-[TODO: Pointer to AGREE documentation.]
 The above requirements can be stated as follows in the `Autopilot` type:

 ```aadl
 abstract Autopilot